Audrey holds a BA in Art History, and takes special interest in the Iberian Peninsula’s art and architecture and Civil War era America.

 2. "Mary Chesnut’s Civil War", Edited by C. Vann Woodward (1981)

 Many are familiar with Mary Chesnut’s “A Diary from Dixie,” which was an abridged version of her cryptic and rambling inner monologues written on paper.
 If you want the full, juicy goodness of everything that ran through an ACW era aristocrat’s mind as the world fell apart around her, I would suggest going for the huge edition edited by C. Vann Woodward.
 Much of what you read will leave you hoping she gets to the point sooner rather than later, but so many personal vignettes and studies of people she knew and their characters are littered throughout, making it a thought-provoking and sobering read.
-The topic of death and reactions to death as the war went on is noteworthy in this work, as is her inclusion of a tense love story in the form of a young Southern high class girl, and a rough-around-the-edges general, who never ended up marrying. is not available for free online but it is worth the money for the background and insight it gives you into the feelings and society surrounding the American Civil War.
+The topic of death and reactions to death as the war went on is noteworthy in this work, as is her inclusion of a tense love story in the form of a young Southern high class girl, and a rough-around-the-edges general, who never ended up marrying.
+This work is not available for free online but it is worth the money for the background and insight it gives you into the feelings and society surrounding the American Civil War.
 In fact, it’s a work you may want to keep going back and reading, as it is so long that it is not possible to remember all of the important parts.
-This work

 3. "Uncle Tom’s Cabin" by Harriet Beecher Stowe (1852)